How To Keep Your Baby From Getting

 Important?', we outlined how breast milk has colostrum, insulin, lactose, long fatty chains, water, and electrolytes.
 So it's the perfect way to balance your baby's hydration and boost their immunity.

-- Clothe them in breathable fabric - Keeping your baby bundled up outside may seem like a way to protect them from irritants, but unless it's actually chilly, excessive layers might be harmful.
+- Clothe them in breathable fabric - Keeping your baby bundled up outside may seem like a way to protect them from irritants.
+Still, unless it's chilly, excessive layers might be harmful.
 In a piece on dehydration from Very Well Health, excessive clothing and blankets are said to exacerbate an overheating baby.
 This is because the added layers will only serve to trap heat and make them lose fluids faster.
 Hence, when taking your baby outside,

 dress them in breathable fabrics like cotton (which is also absorbent) or bamboo rayon (which is thermal-regulating).

-- Invest in sun-protective pushchairs - Prolonged exposure to extreme heat and direct sunlight can cause your baby to drastically lose fluids while also putting them at risk of sun damage.
-As such, it's important to make use of sun-protective baby gear like sunhats and sunshades.
+- Invest in sun-protective pushchairs - Prolonged exposure to extreme heat and direct sunlight can cause your baby to lose fluids drastically while also putting them at risk of sun damage.
+As such, it's essential to use sun-protective baby gear like sunhats and sunshades.
 Since using pushchairs is also recommended for your child's safety and mobility, make sure to use a model with protective canopies.
-If you've got multiple little children, you can even find models like the double pushchairs on iCandy, which can seat both your infant and older child in an adjustable configuration that still benefits from multi-function SPF50+ canopies.
-If you take them out of the pushchair, make sure they are wearing hats that protect the neck and face.
+If you've got multiple little children, you can find models like the double pushchairs on iCandy, which can seat both your infant and older child in an adjustable configuration that still benefits from multi-function SPF50+ canopies.
+If you take them out of the pushchair, ensure they wear hats that protect the neck and face.

 Infant dehydration is a serious matter, but it can be avoided.
-With the right preparation, you and your little one can enjoy the healing benefits of the outdoors
+With the proper preparation, you and your little one can enjoy the healing benefits of the outdoors